yahoo/YMCache/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example projects, clone the repo, and run `pod install` from one of the directories in Example.

+### Example: Mantle Serialization

+It's very easy to use Mantle – version 1 or 2 – to serialize your cache to disk!
+Check out the pre-built, production-ready example in [Examples/Mantle](https://github.com/yahoo/YMCache/tree/master/Examples/Mantle).

 ## Support & Contributing